 This elective is designed to provide students with an introduction to the study of the law.
 Students will investigate why we have laws and their role in society.
 Students will also consider how laws are created and modified to suit our changing society.
-Students will also explore elements of criminal law, focusing on murder and manslaughter through using relevant and recent cases reported in the media.
-Students will also undertake a Justice unit during the second half of the semester.
+Students will also explore elements of criminal law, from crime scene investigation, to the trial and beyond, including the role of prisons.
+Students will also undertake law reform unit during the second half of the semester.
 The focus of this unit will be drawn from current issues in the legal system.
 Students will be encouraged to investigate and question topical legal issues within the news and students will develop research and communication skills, along with media analysis and creative thinking.